 Clothing Retailer Seeks Redress Over Derogatory “Facts” Added To Company’s Wikipedia Page

 The clothing company requested a subpoena compelling ISP Skybeam to disclose the Does’ identities.
 However, the court granted Skybeam’s motion to stay.
-The appeals court, which reviewed the lower court’s decision, found that the case involved a “delicate balancing of the Does’ First Amendment rights” with Façonnable’s “right to litigate its claims .”
+The appeals court, which reviewed the lower court’s decision, said the case involved a “delicate balancing of the Does’ First Amendment rights” with Façonnable’s “right to litigate its claims .”

 When Must ISPs Turn Over The Names Of Private Citizens For An Anonymous Defamation Lawsuit?